 - Servlets work on the server-side.

-- Servlets capable of handling complex request obtained from web server.
+- Servlets are capable of handling complex requests obtained from web server.

 Execution of Servlets :